This is the first instalment in the series by One Black Boy.

 It’s been proven for centuries that correctional therapies and the likes do not change a person’s sexual desires, rather these therapies go as far to destroy one emotionally and otherwise.
 Religion and religious leaders have failed in their teachings of love, tolerance and acceptance.

 The concluding part of this article will be published on Thursday.
+The article is a response to the Religion and Sexuality Symposium organised by Access to Heath Rights and Development Initiative.

 One Black Boy is a young African writer and Blogger based in Lagos, Nigeria.